 A panel discussion with two Christian priests who each have fully embraced an Eastern faith tradition that enriches and deepens their Christian faith.

-is a faculty member in the Department of Theological Studies at Loyola Marymount University and a priest of the Archdiocese of San Francisco.
-He is also a specialist in inter-religious dialogue, especially the dialogue between Buddhism and Christianity, and has lectured internationally in Japan, China, India, Iran, and Europe.
-He was a Senior Fulbright Research Scholar in Kyoto, Japan, and has held the Numata Chair in Buddhism and Culture at Ryukoku University in Kyoto.
-For many years, he has participated in the Society for Buddhist-Christian Studies, the Los Angeles Buddhist-Catholic Dialogue Group and the San Francisco Bay Area Zen-Catholic Dialogue Group.
+is a faculty member in the Department of Theological Studies, Loyola Marymount University and a priest of the Archdiocese of San Francisco.
+He is also a specialist in inter-religious dialogue, especially between Buddhism and Christianity.
+Dr. Fredericks has lectured in Japan, China, India, Iran, and Europe.
+He was a Senior Fulbright Research Scholar and held the Numata Chair in Buddhism and Culture at Ryukoku University in Kyoto, Japan.
+For many years, he has participated in the Society for Buddhist-Christian Studies, Los Angeles Buddhist-Catholic Dialogue Group and San Francisco Bay Area Zen-Catholic Dialogue Group.

 The Rev. Karen MacQueen

-is an Episcopal priest.
-She was ordained to the priesthood in June of 2004.
-In the mid-nineteen seventies, fascinated by Indian religion, spirituality, and philosophy, Karen enlisted as a volunteer with Mother Theresa’s Missionaries of Charity.
-She spent two years in India, working at the charitable works of Mother Theresa in Calcutta, and traveled every few months.
-Karen visited some of the great holy cities of India, including Rishikesh, Varanasi (Benares), Puri, and Vrindavana.
-In South India, she met Fr.
-Bede Griffiths, who changed her life.
-Fr.
-Bede was the spiritual director of a Christian ashram, Shantivanam, in Tamil Nadu state.
-He showed Karen that it was possible to live fully as a disciple of Jesus, while plumbing the depths of Indian spirituality and practice.
+is an Episcopal priest, ordained in June 2004.
+In the mid-1970s, she became fascinated by Indian religion and philosophy.
+Rev. MacQueen volunteered for two years with Mother Teresa’s Missionaries of Charity in Calcutta and traveled in her free time.
+She visited some of India’s great holy cities, including Rishikesh, Varanasi (Benares), Puri, and Vrindavana.
+In South India, she met Father Bede Griffiths, who changed her life.
+Father Bede was the spiritual director of a Christian ashram, Shantivanam, in Tamil Nadu state.
+He showed Rev. MacQueen it was possible to live fully as a disciple of Jesus, while exploring Indian spirituality.

-On returning to the United States, Karen devoted herself to deepening her meditation practice under the teaching of disciples of Paramhansa Yogananda.
-In the ensuing years, Karen has studied the works of great Indian spiritual teachers, especially Srila Jiva Goswami, Srila Bhaktivinoda Thakur, Sri Ramakrishna, and Sri Aurobindo.
+On returning to the United States, Rev. MacQueen committed to deepening her meditation practice with disciples of Paramhansa Yogananda.
+Since that time, she has continued studying the works of great Indian spiritual teachers, especially Srila Jiva Goswami, Srila Bhaktivinoda Thakur, Sri Ramakrishna, and Sri Aurobindo.